-A framework at this stage has to disclose its author.
+A framework at this stage has to disclose its evidentiary basis.

 I am a Staff Solutions Architect at LaunchDarkly.
 Before that, most of my career was spent in vendor professional services working with large enterprise clients: roughly two years at MITRE and a longer stretch at Red Hat as both an architect and a consultant in their professional services organization.

-I have spent more than a decade in consultative roles supporting developers, partnering with operations teams, and trying to define the flow of value through software organizations, evaluate that flow, and communicate it back to the parts of the organization that fund and direct the work.
 At MITRE I was part of a consultative IT organization that built rapid-prototype infrastructure for government research programs; short engagements with rotating teams forced me to align quickly to each contract's goal and let that alignment inform the technology choices I made for the developers I was supporting.
 At Red Hat I worked with IT organizations adopting open-source platforms, where the recurring conversation was about helping those organizations locate themselves in the value flow so they did not build things their parent organizations would not use.
-LaunchDarkly is the smallest company I have worked for, and it has put me closer to the developer side of the same problem than the previous roles did.
+My current role is closer to the developer side of the same problem than the previous ones.

 What changed, and what I am trying to do about it.

 Field observation across more than a decade has produced trends I am confident enough about to write down.
-It has not produced trends I am confident enough to publish as established findings, and the difference matters.
+It has not produced trends I am confident enough to publish as established findings.

-I built R.I.V.E.R. to make those flows, and the value-context they carry, explicit.
+I built RIVER to make those flows, and the value-context they carry, explicit.
 To define them precisely enough that they can be tracked, communicated, and operated on, and explicit enough that AI agents working alongside human teams can be bound by the same context the humans are.
 The framework's measurement claims are one surface of that work.
-The operating discipline of declaring release intent, attaching hypotheses, scoping success, and evaluating outcomes against declared cohorts is the deeper substrate.
+The operating discipline of declaring release delta, attaching hypotheses, scoping success, and evaluating outcomes against declared cohorts is the deeper substrate.
 If AI workflows are going to inherit the value-context human teams currently carry, that substrate is what they need to be embedded in.
+What began here as authorial motivation is now a framework-level claim: the acceleration argument is made in full on the Why page and in the canonical statement.

 Field observation, then formalization.

-R.I.V.E.R. is not a top-down construction.
-The framework's six intent types, seven metric families, five maturity levels, and the central release-intent artifact were not designed from first principles and then offered to the industry.
-They were observed, repeatedly, across software organizations operating in the release era, and then named.
+The framework's six delta types, seven metric families, five maturity levels, and the central release-delta artifact were observed across software organizations operating in the release era, then named.

 Each named element of the framework corresponds to a phenomenon I have watched teams either produce, struggle to produce, or operate without.
-The release intent is the artifact that cross-functional teams keep accidentally inventing under different names when they get serious about declaring what a release is for.
+The release delta is the artifact that cross-functional teams keep accidentally inventing under different names when they get serious about declaring what a release is for.
 The maturity ladder is the trajectory I have watched teams climb, and stall on, and skip steps in.
-The asymmetry between DORA's four metrics and R.I.V.E.R.'s seven families is the asymmetry of what the modern stack actually produces in operational data.
+The asymmetry between the four metrics from DORA (the DevOps Research and Assessment program) and the seven metric families in RIVER is the asymmetry of what the modern stack actually produces in operational data.

 Pattern recognition is not the same as evidence.
 The framework's coherence across the sample of organizations I have observed is high, and consistent enough that I am confident writing it down.
 It is not yet empirically formalized.
-Formalization is what the research program produces, and the research program is staged to produce it on a timeline that earns it.
+That is what the research program produces.

 The framework, and the affiliation.

-A measurement framework's credibility depends on its independence from any single vendor's product, and R.I.V.E.R. is no exception.
-The framework's tool-neutrality, stated in the canonical page and built into the thesis, is what allows it to function as industry vocabulary rather than as a marketing asset.
-That independence is not negotiable.
+A measurement framework's credibility depends on its independence from any single vendor's product.
+RIVER's tool-neutrality, stated in the canonical page and built into the thesis, is what allows it to function as industry vocabulary rather than as a marketing asset.

 DORA originated at Puppet.
 It became an independent firm.
 Google acquired it in 2018.
 Across all three vendor homes the framework retained credibility, because the methodology and the longitudinal data were independent of any one vendor's product.
 The framework's portability across platforms was a structural property, not a marketing claim.

-R.I.V.E.R. is positioned to follow the same pattern.
-The research program is designed to produce data that does not depend on any single platform's instrumentation, and the framework's portability is enforced at the definitional level rather than at the marketing level.
-The independence question matters more for R.I.V.E.R. than it did for DORA, because LaunchDarkly's commercial position benefits from the framework in a way Google's did not, and the framework's structure has to make that benefit incidental rather than load-bearing.
+RIVER is positioned to follow the same pattern.
+The research program is designed to produce data that does not depend on any single platform's instrumentation, and the framework's portability is enforced at the definitional level.
+The independence question matters more for RIVER than it did for DORA, because LaunchDarkly's commercial position benefits from the framework in a way Google's did not, and the framework's structure has to make that benefit incidental rather than load-bearing.

 -